Nivalyx/osu-wiki/wiki/Guides/Common_modding_mistakes/id.md

 **When pointing out an issue, be clear and formal to avoid miscommunication.** You should always state what the problem is even if it seems obvious.

 **Pada saat menyampaikan suatu masalah, tuliskan masalahmu secara jelas dan formal untuk menghindari kesalahpahaman**.
-Kamu harus selalu menyatakan apa masalah yang ingin kamu angkat, bahkan ketika sekalipun.
+Kamu harus selalu menyatakan apa masalah yang ingin kamu angkat, bahkan ketika masalah ini tampak jelas sekalipun.

 ---